Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 \subsection{Team Semantics and Dependencies}

-As mentioned in the Introduction, Team Semantics generalizes Tarski's semantics for First Order Logic by letting formulas be satisfied or not satisfied by sets of assignments, which are called \emph{teams} for historical reasons: \begin{Definition}[Team] Let $\mathfrak M$ be a first order model (over any signature $\Sigma$) with domain $M$ and let $V$ be a finite set of variables.
-Then a team $X$ over $\M$ with domain $\dom(X) = V$ is a set of variable assignments $s: V \rightarrow M$ over $\M$. \end{Definition} There exists an obvious correspondence between teams and relations: \begin{Definition}[Teams to Relations] Let $X$ be a team over some model $\M$, and let $\tuple v = v_1 \ldots v_n$ be a finite tuple of (not necessarily pairwise distinct) variables such that $v_i \in \dom(X)$ for all $i=1\ldots n$.
-Then we write $X(\tuple v)$ for the $n$-ary relation
+As mentioned in the Introduction, Team Semantics generalizes Tarskian semantics for First Order Logic by letting formulas be satisfied or not satisfied by sets of assignments, which are called \emph{teams} for historical reasons: \begin{Definition}[Team] Let $\mathfrak M$ be a first order model (over any signature $\Sigma$) with domain $M$ and let $V$ be a finite set of variables.
+Then a team $X$ over $\M$ with domain $\dom(X) = V$ is a set of variable assignments $s: V \rightarrow M$ over $\M$. \end{Definition} There exists an obvious correspondence between teams and relations: \begin{Definition}[Teams to Relations] Let $X$ be a team over some model $\M$, and let $\tuple t = t_1 \ldots t_n$ be a finite tuple of terms in the signature of $\M$ with variables in $\dom(X)$.
+Then we write $X(\tuple t)$ for the $n$-ary relation